hpcloud/mezzanine/README.md

     p: mezzanine

 You can login with these credentials at /admin.
-It is recommended that you change this default password, edit stackato.yml and alter the 'manage.py changepassword2' command.
+It is recommended that you change this default password by running `stackato run python manage.py changepassword`.